AlexanderYovzhenko/simple-crud-api/README.md

 4 PUT /person/{personId}: Server returns status code 200 and updated record
 5 DELETE /person/{personId}: The server returns the status code 204 if the record is found and deleted

+Errors that occur when processing a request for `/person` can be checked by inserting into the code `throw new Error('error')

 Testing the app:
 1 Run the application in the first terminal: `npm run start:dev` or `npm run start:prod`
 2 Run testing the application in the second terminal: `npm run test`